 About Mary Ann de Buy Wenniger

 Mary Ann has enjoyed success not only as a printmaker, but as an informed voice on printmaking.
 With credentials from several notable schools, including an M.A. in Art Education from Harvard University.
 Mary Ann has published four titles, of which Collagraph Printmaking, the definitive book on the subject (Watson-Guptill), is still available through Amazon.
-For forty years she and her late husband, Mace, operated the well-respected Wenniger Graphics in Boston, Rockport, and Provincetown.
+For forty years she and her late husband, Mace, were well-respected art dealers and gallerists.
+They operated Wenniger Graphics in Boston, Rockport, and Provincetown.

-Mary Ann now runs Wenniger Cottage Gallery out of Stone Cottage, her home, art showroom and studio.
+Mary Ann now works out of Stone Cottage, her home, art showroom and studio.